cmdr2/v8-android/README.md

 # v8-android
 Example Android Studio project that embeds v8 (plus some notes on compiling v8 for android)

 The intention is to embed v8 inside an Android app, and this project is an example of getting "Hello World" from Javascript to show up on the Android app (using v8).
+Disclaimer: This was a learning exercise, and the steps below were the ones that finally worked.
+I'm sure there is room to reduce the binary size and improve things.

 ## How to use:
 1. Clone this repository, and open the `jni-test` directory as a project in your Android Studio.